Educational institutions who use write-out-loud articles and printables

 By: Susan Dugdale

-Out of curiosity to see exactly where they all were and what pages they referred their students to, I began collecting their links as I found them in one of the web analytics tools, I use to help me understand more about how people use the site.
+Out of curiosity to see exactly where all the schools were and what pages they referred their students to, I began collecting their links as I found them in one of the web analytics tools I use to help me understand more about how people use the site.

-The result is the list you see below.
-They are the links I found over the period March-October 2024.
+The result is below.
+These are the links I've found over the period March 2024 - January 2025.

 The screenshot comes from Statcounter.